-- 4.31 All decisions are subject to scrutiny by members, review of options and risk by officers and members and key performance indicators are in place for services. - 4.32 The Council Strategy describes the outcomes the Council aims to achieve for its communities and gives an overview of the kinds of activity it will undertake to achieve those outcomes.
-The Council Strategy Delivery Plan sets out in more detail specific activity to deliver against the priorities and objectives in the Council Strategy. - 4.33 The Delivery Plan 2021-22 followed the six priorities set out in the Council Strategy and presented a combination of key projects, programmes and activities planned prior to the pandemic and those generated as a result of the pandemic.
-It also set out a series of key performance indicators under each Council Strategy priority theme.
-In developing the Delivery Plan consideration was given to key projects and programmes planned prior to the Covid-19 pandemic, provision of council services, and new tasks driven by the pandemic.
-These were considered in terms of priority and feasibility in the current climate given the resource demands placed on council services by the pandemic response and recovery. - 4.34 The Council Strategy Delivery Plan was the vehicle by which the Council reported progress against Council Strategy commitments during 2021-22.
-Progress against Council Strategy priorities and performance is reported to the Executive and Overview and Scrutiny Committee quarterly for discussion. - 4.35 In developing the Delivery Plan for 2022-23 consideration has been given to key projects and programmes to support communities and businesses, the capacity requirements of the local government reorganisation programme, and ongoing budget pressures.
-Business planning for 2022-23 has included making an assessment of what can realistically be achieved by April 2023, as well as what projects are likely to be taken forward into the new Cumberland Council.
-A set of business planning principles were adopted to provide guidance to managers as they considered activity for 2022-23 to ensure that any projects and activities have been prioritised to confirm available capacity to deliver, clarity of purpose, strategic alignment, and delivery of value for money.
+- 4.27 All decisions were subject to scrutiny by members, review of options and risk by officers and members and key performance indicators were in place for services. - 4.28 The Council Strategy described the outcomes the Council aimed to achieve for its communities and gives an overview of the kinds of activity it will undertake to achieve those outcomes.
+The Council Strategy Delivery Plan set out in more detail, specific activity to deliver against the priorities and objectives in the Council Strategy through a combination of key projects, programmes and activities and a series of key performance indicators under each Council Strategy priority theme. - 4.29 In developing the Delivery Plan for 2022-23, consideration was given to key projects and programmes to support communities and businesses, the capacity requirements of the local government reorganisation programme, and ongoing budget pressures.
+Business planning for 2022-23 included making an assessment of what could realistically be achieved by April 2023, as well as what projects were likely to be taken forward into the new Cumberland Council.
+A set of business planning principles were adopted to provide guidance to managers as they considered activity for 2022-23 to ensure that any projects and activities were prioritised having regard to available capacity to deliver, clarity of purpose, strategic alignment, and delivery of value for money. - 4.30 The Council Strategy Delivery Plan was the vehicle by which the Council reported progress against Council Strategy commitments during 2022-23.
+Progress against Council Strategy priorities and performance was reported to the Executive and Overview and Scrutiny Committee quarterly for discussion. - 4.31 The senior management team routinely monitored key performance indicators on a monthly basis to ensure the Council's priorities and performance targets were being met and potential intervention identified where expected performance was not being achieved. - 4.32 Budget proposals were developed by services, challenged and subject to scrutiny through a budget review process involving representatives from the Finance and Policy teams, the Chief Executive, Section 151 Officer, Chief Officers and portfolio holders.
+For the business planning and budget setting process in 2021-22 (for the 2022-23 budget), a set of business planning principles and refreshed guidance were adopted to ensure that managers carefully considered the capacity requirements of the local government reorganisation programme, and ongoing budget pressures in their service planning.